RickWeber/RickWeber/README.md

 ### Hi there 👋 I'm Rick!

 I like to build things with 1s and 0s.
 My Github page is where I keep most of these things.
-Lately I've been focusing on building my Python skills by learning Django, but in the past I've done lots with R and NetLogo.
+You'll notice a chaos of projects in a variety of languages, but the best stuff is probably coded in R or NetLogo.

 You can also find me solving puzzles at [CodeWars](https://www.codewars.com/users/RickWeber). ![My Codewards profile](https://www.codewars.com/users/RickWeber/badges/small)